krissh-codes/dotfiles/README.md

 # dotfiles
 My configuration files.

+> [!IMPORTANT]
+> If you came looking for leaked credentials, they're gone, and can't be found anywhere now.
+The history has been re-written.

 ## Pre-requisites
 1. [GNU Stow](https://github.com/aspiers/stow/blob/master/INSTALL.md)

     To install on mac with brew:

     ```sh
     brew install stow
     ```